Frequently Asked Questions

 Cars are grouped by performance into A / B / C / D / F / EC.
 Classing uses the BCCR points system and

-performance adjustments to ensure competitive balance.
+performance adjustments to help maintain competitive balance.

 seat fee; they handle the car.
-Find seats and crews on the ChampCar Forum
+Find seats and crews on the

 (look for "Putting People Together") and our social channels.